danielthor/dotfiles/README.md

 ## Features

-Many of the following features are added through the "rbates" Oh My ZSH plugin.
+Many of the following features are added through the "daniel" Oh My ZSH plugin.

 I normally place all of my coding projects in ~/code, so this directory can easily be accessed (and tab completed) with the "c" command.